tensorwerk/hangar-py/docs/design.rst

 understand the accounting of what was added when!

-In order to make a commit, we just pack up all the records which existed in the staging area, create a hash of the records (incuding the hash of any parent commits), and then store the commit hash mapping alongside details such as the commit user/email and commit message, and a compressed version of the full commit records as they existed at that point in time.
+In order to make a commit, we just pack up all the records which existed in the staging area, create a hash of the records (including the hash of any parent commits), and then store the commit hash mapping alongside details such as the commit user/email and commit message, and a compressed version of the full commit records as they existed at that point in time.